-Admission to the Psychiatric/Mental Health Nurse Practitioner program is limited and selective.
+Admission to the Psychiatric/Mental Health Nurse Practitioner specialty track is limited and selective.
 The College of Nursing graduate degree programs admit students once a year.
 Admission cannot be guaranteed to all individuals who meet the minimum requirements.

 Applicants must meet the minimum admission requirements set by the University of Utah Graduate School.

 The following are the minimum requirements needed to apply for a DNP degree program at the College of Nursing.

 Required Prerequisite Courses